Strategy

 IBRD

-The Romania program utilizes the full array of Bank instruments and consists of 10 projects (US$2.28 billion) and 52 Advisory Services and Analytics (ASA), out of which 8 are EU-funded trust funds (US$5.66 million), and another 39 tasks correspond to 33 Reimbursable Advisory Services (RAS) agreements in implementation (US$116.49 million), 3 RAS, and 1 EU-funded trust fund are activities under preparation, and 1 Bank-financed ASA.
+The Romania program utilizes the full array of Bank instruments and consists of 12 projects (US$2.9 billion) and 49 Advisory Services and Analytics (ASA), out of which 7 are EU-funded trust funds (US$5.67 million), 36 Reimbursable Advisory Services (RAS) agreements in implementation (US$132.08 million), 2 RAS activities under preparation, and 4 Bank-financed ASA.

-The RAS program supports: improved strategic planning and budgeting, evidence-based policy making, protection of the vulnerable, disaster risk management, urban regeneration, human development, and strengthened capacity for monitoring and evaluation and an increasing set of activities supporting the capacity strengthening of the Government in implementing the National Resilience and Recovery Plan for reforms (pensions, public wage, social assistance, education, water, central government functions).
-The technical assistance financed by the European Commission through Trust Funds covers early school leaving, civil service reform, and flood risk management.
+The RAS program complements the overall country program in Romania and supports enhancing institutional capacity in the areas of governance, evidence-based policy making, public procurement, strengthened capacity for monitoring and evaluation, protection of the vulnerable, disaster risk management, urban regeneration, justice reform, and an increasing set of activities supporting the capacity strengthening of the Government in implementing the National Resilience and Recovery Plan for reforms (improved strategic planning and budgeting, pensions, public wage, social assistance, education, water, central government functions, digitalization).
+The technical assistance financed by the European Commission through Trust Funds covers early school leaving, civil service reform, flood risk management, energy sector regulatory framework, access to education for Ukrainian displaced children and access to assistance services for Ukrainian refugees.

 International Finance Corporation